Barclays child account review

 - Current accounts for kids and teens.
 Barclays has two different current accounts for under-18s, one for children (aged 11–15) and one for “young people” (aged 16–17).
 There aren’t huge differences between the two and both come for no monthly fee.
 However, unlike the young person’s account, the children’s account also pays interest on balances.

-- Two different types of savings accounts.
-These are meant for adults who want to put money aside for a child’s future.
-You can choose between an instant saver, which allows you to pay in as much as you like, whenever you like, and a regular saver, where you are expected to commit a certain amount every month via standing order.
-They’re both instant access accounts, so you can withdraw the money anytime, and rates aren’t half bad.
+- A savings account.
+This is meant for adults who want to put money aside for a child’s future.
+It’s an instant saver account which allows you to pay in as much as you like, whenever you like, and withdraw the money at any time.

 The main gap in Barclays’ child accounts offer is the lack of a prepaid card or current account for kids under 11.
 These usually come for a monthly fee, have stricter parental controls and allow you to teach your kids about money from a very young age.
 If this is the type of product you are after, you can compare options on this page.